 Four brothers march toward the gates of Marine Corps Base Camp Pendleton.
 At home, they play soldier and act out pretend drills.
 But today they are joining the ranks of real Marines – Jorge’s wish.

 Jorge was diagnosed with retinoblastoma - a rare cancer of the eye.
 His condition has critically weakened his eyesight.
-The opportunity to enlist someday as a soldier himself?
+It's unlikely that he'd be able to enlist one day.

 But Make-A-Wish® and the personnel at Camp Pendleton will give him the chance to experience life as a Marine.
 The military is just “in his blood” his mother, Carmen, said.
 Today is an experience that will help him throughout the hardships of his medical condition.